-By default, or maps are tilted by zero degree – meaning, not at all.
+By default, our maps are tilted by zero degrees — that is, not at all.
 You get the normal map experience, where you see a map from directly above.
-But especially when using 3D buildings, you might want to tilt your map a bit.
+But, especially when using 3D buildings, you might want to tilt your map a bit.
 To do so, bring your mouse pointer in the map, then press the control key on your keyboard (it might be marked "

 You can also specify degrees between 0 and 60 by which your map should be tilted.
 The higher the degree, the more the map is tilted.
 You can reset the map to the default 0-degree tilt

 How to make sure you don't accidentally destroy your carefully crafted map view

 Once you set markers, you can drag them around on your map.
 To make sure you don't accidentally drag around the map instead, you can lock your current map view.
 To do so, click on the little lock symbol next to the "Tilt" feature:

-Click on it again to enable you to make changes to your map view.
+Click on it again to enable changes to your map view.

 How to set the size of your map

 In the first version of our locator map, you can set an aspect ratio for your map that will stay the same across mobile, tabloid and desktop devices.
 You can set this aspect ratio below the map:

-An aspect ratio of 50% of width means that your map will be double as wide as tall.
-100% would mean that your map is a square, while 200% makes your map double as tall as wide.
+An aspect ratio of 50% of width means that your map will be twice as wide as it is tall.
+100% would mean that your map is a square, while 200% makes your map twice as tall as it is wide.